-When this section is successfully entered, all programming for the Alternate Communicator (LINKS2150, LINKS2450, LINKS3000, or PC5400 DVACS module) will be returned to the factory defaults.
+When this section is successfully entered, all programming in the Alternate Communicator (LINKS2150, LINKS2450, LINKS3000, or PC5400 DVACS Module) will be returned to the factory defaults.

-[995][Installer Code] - Restore Escort5580(TC) Factory Default Programming
+[995][Installer Code] - Restore ESCORT5580(TC) Factory Default Programming

-When this section is successfully entered, all programming for the Escort5580(TC) module will be returned to the factory defaults.
+When this section is successfully entered, all programming in the ESCORT 5580 Module will be returned to the factory defaults.